Exabyte-io/cli-job-examples/deepmd/README.md

 ### 2.1.
 Ab-initio Molecular Dynamics.

 Perform ab-initio molecular dynamics calculation using Quantum ESPRESSO `cp.x` program.
 For input files see under `espresso/cp.x`.
-We can run the calculation by using Car-Parrinello molecular dynamics with Quantum Espresso.
+We can run the calculation by using Car-Parrinello molecular dynamics with Quantum Espresso similar to example from Ref [^3].

 > [!NOTE]
 > We have set prefix "generate_dft_data" to be the same as the base input filename "generate_dft_data.in".
 This way we get the same base file names (`{prefix}.???`) for other output files.
 When loading data using DeepMD `dpdata` tool, it expects the base names for various input files to be the same.